fuyuncat/rquery/README.md

    - char(int) : Normal function.
 Get character of an ascii code number.<br />
    - dateformat(date) : Normal function.
 Convert a date data to a string with the given format.<br />
    - timediff(date1,date2) : Normal function.
 Get the difference (in seconds) of two date.<br />
+   - addtime(date, number, unit) : Normal function.
+Increase a datetime, unit can be s-second(default),m-minute,h-hour,d-day,n-month,y-year, number can be positive or negative interger.<br />
    - now() : Normal function.
 Get current date time.<br />
    - truncdate(date,seconds) : Normal function.
 Truncate a date a number is multiple of the given second number.<br />
    - switch(input,case1,return1[,case2,result2...][,default]): Normal function. if input equal to case1, then return return1, etc..
 If none matched, return default or return input if no default provided.
 Similar to SWITCH CASE statement.<br />